Constitution and By-Laws

 Funds shall, soon after receipt by the Treasurer, be deposited in an account in the name of the Association at a national bank or credit union convenient to the Treasurer, and no funds shall be disbursed except by check of the Treasurer and/or President.
 Requests for reimbursement of necessary expenses by officers and committees shall be made to the Treasurer at least ten (10) days prior to the end of the fiscal year so that the Treasurer's records will be ready for audit on the last day of the fiscal year.

-The fiscal year of the Association shall commence on July1 and terminate on June 30 of each year.
+The fiscal year of the Association shall commence on January 1 and terminate on December 31 of each year.

 A quorum shall consist of a majority of the members present at a properly called meeting, and/or of the members voting by mail within the time limit specified for voting by mail.